jjloomis/adobe-audition-basic-audio-editing/GLOSSARY.md

 Folder that contains SESX file and all WAV files associated with your project.

+## Range marker

+Area in a WAV file that denotes a keeper sound bite.
+A range marker will always have a start and end time in the Markers panel.

 ## SESX

 Adobe Audition Multitrack Session project file.